Samsung Galaxy Z Flip 7: Rumors, leaks, and everything we know so far

 Bring back Bespoke

 One of the best things about flip phones is that they just look so nice.
-Even with cheaper models, flip phones are just surprisingly stylish phones, so it's no wonder why they capture a certain audience.
+Even with cheaper models, flip phones are just surprisingly stylish phones, so it's no wonder that they capture a certain audience.
 I feel like Samsung really had something going when it launched the Bespoke Edition Galaxy Z Flip 3, allowing users to mix and match different color options beyond the standard offering.

 The Galaxy Z Flip 6 colors aren't exactly my favorite, as I'm not a fan of pastels, but being able to mix it up with different options for the bottom panel, the frame/hinge, and the camera sensors would make the buying process so much more interesting.